Add to collection

 • + Create new collection

 • Our atmosphere and climate 2020 is an environmental report produced by the Ministry for the Environment and Stats NZ.
-The report uses extensive long-term datasets to demonstrate some of the observed physical changes and broadscale effects in New Zealand that have been caused by climate change.
+The report uses extensive long-term datasets to demonstrate some of the observed physical changes and broadscale effects in New Zealand that have been caused by climate change1.
 Stats NZ makes these datasets available to the public.
-This activity uses Google Data Studio to enable students to visualise and filter datasets of interest.
+This activity uses Google Data2 Studio to enable students to visualise and filter datasets of interest.

 There are 27 datasets to choose from:

-• 11 datasets pertaining to greenhouse gas concentration emissions.
+• 11 datasets pertaining to greenhouse gas5 concentration emissions.
 The datasets cover emissions from 1990–2016.
 The initial dataset covers broad categories – energy, industry, agriculture, land use and waste.
 Subsequent datasets become narrower and more refined.

-• 1 dataset pertaining to atmospheric ozone.
+• 1 dataset pertaining to atmospheric ozone6.

 Update